What’s it like to live in the United States? Read this Expat Interview and discover a story of Priya – an expat in Fremont, California.

 She discusses the moving procedures to Fremont, how to deal with difficulties and culture shock, the cost of living in Fremont, California, and more.

-Fremont is a cool city in California’s famous tri-city area in the San Francisco Bay.
+Fremont is a fantastic city in California’s famous tri-city area in the San Francisco Bay.

 In short, Fremont has all you need for a great stay in this city, although it is a bit expensive.